Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 In addition to the console error, we are also seeing the `Window` object because we `console.log(this)` inside the `forEach`.

 Meaning that `this` is referencing the global object which is the `Window`.
-Instead, we want `this` keyword to reference the current object instance.
+Instead, we want `this` to reference the current object instance.

 That is where the second argument of the `forEach` comes in.
 So simply add `this` as the argument and save your file.
 You should be good.